ReneDCDSL/DL_Final_Project/README.md

 ## Project 2 - Mini deep-learning framework
 All relevant code to this project is in the `p2` directory.
 To train and test the final models, run

 ```python
 python3 p2/test.py
 ```

+A pdf report (`p2.pdf`) summarizing the structure and the different files realized is provided.